-Human beings have been telling stories since the first Neanderthals described (and probably exaggerated) their hunting prowess around a fire.
-Not only was it imperative to be an excellent hunter, it was even more important to get the whole clan believing you were, otherwise your days as clan leader were limited.
+Humans have told stories since the first Neanderthals described, and probably exaggerated, their hunting prowess around a fire.
+Not only was it important to be an excellent hunter, but it was also important to get the whole clan to believe you were.
+Otherwise, your days as a leader would be limited.
 Your very existence depended on your ability to grunt your story in the most engaging, compelling way.

 how does storytelling impact interview success?

-The stories you tell and how you tell them about yourself and your experience reinforce your personal brand and establish you as a three-dimensional representation of the person you are in your resume.
+The stories you tell and how you tell them about yourself and your experience reinforce your personal brand.
+These stories can help you establish yourself as a three-dimensional representation of the person you are in your resume.

 You’re the hero of your own story.
 The ability to create a compelling narrative has that kind of power.

 You get the opportunity to interview because your skills and experience align with the job description and company requirements.
 But acing it?
 That depends on what happens when you’re asked questions during the interview process.

 Questions such as: “Tell me about a time you….” or “What was your biggest challenge and how did you overcome it?”.